billahdotdev/Learn-Raspberry-Pi/README.md

-//Install Operating System with terminal (If you are familiar with them):
+//Install Operating System with terminal (If you are familiar with the terminal):

 before run the command make sure it is updated and upgraded.